 Both individual promotions and segmented promotions have their distinct advantages.
 Individual promotions improve brand recall and prompt people to trust you more.
 Segmented promotions allow you to make the most of your customer database and increase your chances of making a sale.

-Beyond the two kinds of promotions outlined above, you can also spend time to think about timing your communication such that the chances of making a sale are the highest.
+Beyond the two kinds of promotions outlined above, you can also spend the time to think about timing your communication such that the chances of making a sale are the highest.

 We find this most often with online grocery stores.
 If a consumer has the habit of ordering products for their home in the first week of every month, they often find emails asking them to order certain products each month.
 Repeat purchases make up a large chunk of a sustainable business’s revenues and timed communication can greatly improve your chances of making a repeat sale.